holohup/digester/README.md

 #### Start digest creation

-GET to http://127.0.0.1:5001/api/generate/<user_id> (which is 1 in fixtures - if you have preloaded them, the url would be http://127.0.0.1:5001/api/generate/1/).
+GET to http://127.0.0.1:5001/api/generate/<user_id> (which is 1 in fixtures - if you have preloaded them, the URL would be http://127.0.0.1:5001/api/generate/1/).
 The request can be done in a browser.

 You'll get a response with the id of a digest being generated, something like:
 ```json